 The specific vitamins and nutrients your eyes need include the following:

 Vitamin A nourishes the cornea and helps produce the pigments that allow your retina to work properly.
 Vitamin A deficiency is the leading cause of preventable blindness in children worldwide.

 Beta carotene is an antioxidant that converts into vitamin A and is the yellow/orange pigment in color-rich vegetables like carrots.

 Vitamin C produces collagen, a protein that provides structure to your eyes.
 Studies suggest vitamin C might help prevent cataracts and the progression of AMD.

-Omega-3 fatty acids are the healthy fats essential for your retina health and for tear function.
+Omega-3 fatty acids are the healthy fats essential for your retina health and tear function.
 They help reduce your risks of developing eye disease.

 Zeaxanthin and lutein are antioxidants that protect the macula and can lower your risks of developing age-related macular degeneration and cataracts.